FAQs

 What opportunities are given to students in the performing arts CCAs? |

-Besides the biennial SYF performances, students in the performing arts CCA have many platforms to perform such as our annual month-long Arts Fest.
+Besides the biennial SYF performances, students in the performing arts CCA have many platforms to perform such as our annual Arts Fest performances, Reverie.
 In addition, the Performing Arts CCAs perform in many internal and external school events ranging from Honours Day to performances at the Istana.
 Under the guidance of our experienced instructors, they also get to take part in competitions and when they are at their apex, they may be sent for external MOE courses such as the conductor’s course, to hone their skills. |

 Can my child join more than one CCA if he or she gets into RV via CCA DSA? |

-Your child has to remain committed to the CCA that he or she got in via DSA, so it must not clash with the other CCA that your child would like to join. |
+Your child has to remain committed to the CCA that he or she got in via DSA, so it must not coincide with the training schedule of the other CCA that your child would like to join. |

 Academic Enquiries